Freemasonry in Costa Rica: History

-Calvo is initiated into regular Freemasonry when making a trip to Peru and returns to the country.
-The first regular Masonic Lodge of which there is record, was the Respectful Lodge Charity of Costa Rica, established on June 28, 1865 to be recognized by the Grand Administrative Council of the Grand Orient that issues the respective letter patent.
+Calvo was initiated into regular Freemasonry while in Peru and later returned to Costa Rica.
+The first regular Masonic Lodge of which there is record was the Respectful Lodge Charity of Costa Rica, which was declared by the Grand Administrative Council of the Grand Orient, that issued the respective letter patent, to be established on June 28, 1865.

-In 1867 the Fraternal Union Lodge was formed, dependent on the Grand Lodge of Columbus in Cuba (regular power also recognized by the Masonic regular power of South Carolina in the US since 1859, and different from the later GOCA in Cuba in 1862 and nationalist and pro-independence in nature), splitting from Charity Lodge for unknown desaveniences, and of which Bruno Carranza would be his venerable master.
+In 1867, the Fraternal Union Lodge was formed.
+Dependent on the Grand Lodge of Columbus in Cuba, it split from Charity Lodge for unknown disagreements.
+Bruno Carranza was its venerable master.
+The Grand Lodge of Columbus had been recognized by the Masonic Lodge of South Carolina in 1859, and was separate from GOCA, established in 1862, since the former was nationalist and pro-independence in nature.

-On January 9, 1871, the 33rd and last Supreme Council of the Ancient and Accepted Scottish Rite of Central America was founded with headquarters in San Jose, Costa Rica.
-From Costa Rica, Freemasonry would be promoted to the rest of Central America, linked to the Liberal Revolutions of the 1870s (Costa Rica, Guatemala, El Salvador), and promoting the creation of regular lodges especially Nicaragua and Guatemala.
+On January 9, 1871, the 33rd and last Supreme Council of the Ancient and Accepted Scottish Rite of Central America was founded, with its headquarters in San Jose, Costa Rica.
+From Costa Rica, Freemasonry would be promoted to the rest of Central America and linked to the liberal revolutions of the 1870s (such as in Costa Rica, Guatemala and El Salvador), and regular lodges created, especially Nicaragua and Guatemala.

-By 1875 there were lodges in the country Charity No. 1, Hope No. 2, Faith No. 3, Fraternal Union No. 7, Progress No. 9, Wonder No. 12, Sincere Friendship No. 18, Disillution No. 14, Concord and the Future, Regeneration No. 6, Fraternal Union Nº9, La Luz Nº 12, La Libertad Nº 15 and Phoenix.
-All these lodges join on December 7, 1879 forming the Grand Lodge of Costa Rica.
-Most lodges in this stage use the Old and Accepted Scottish Rite, only two use the York Rite, and therefore, all they are exclusively male lodges.
-The requirements to be a Mason at this time were; being over 21 years of age, knowing how to read and write (something quite common since Costa Rica had high levels of literacy) and being a person of good manners.
+By 1875, there were multiple lodges in the country, including Charity No. 1, Hope No. 2, Faith No. 3, Fraternal Union No. 7, Progress No. 9, Wonder No. 12, Sincere Friendship No. 18, Disillution No. 14, Concord and the Future, Regeneration No. 6, Fraternal Union Nº9, La Luz Nº 12, La Libertad Nº 15 and Phoenix.
+On December 7, 1879, these lodges united to form the Grand Lodge of Costa Rica.
+Most lodges, at this time, used the Ancient and Accepted Scottish Rite (only two used the York Rite) and thus were exclusively male lodges.
+The requirements to be a Mason at this time were; being over 21 years of age, knowing how to read and write (something quite common, since Costa Rica had high levels of literacy) and being a person of good manners.
 Most Freemasons at the beginning of the 19th century belonged to the bourgeoisie or the small bourgeoisie.
-Its number of 1865-1899 amounted to 649.
-Freemasonry spread ideas of humanism, rationalism and the French Enlightenment that quickly became popular among the intellectuals of the time and the ruling classes.
-In fact the House of Teaching of Santo Tomás, founded by the freemason José María Castro Madriz and whose two first rectors Manuel Argüello Mora (literate, and nephew and foster child of the hero and Benemérito Juan Rafael Mora Porras) and Lorenzo Montúfar (liberal exiled from Guatemala) were also Masters Masons, taught the Chair of Rationalism in the Faculty of Philosophy.
-During the presidency of Castro would carry out an important general education reform that included public education funded by the State from the primary education for both sexes and with academic freedom.
+Between 1865-1899, its numbers amounted to 649.
+Freemasonry spread ideas of humanism, rationalism and the French Enlightenment that quickly, became popular among the intellectuals and ruling classes at the time.
+In fact, the House of Teaching of Santo Tomás, founded by the freemason José María Castro Madriz and whose two first rectors, Manuel Argüello Mora (nephew and foster child of the hero and Benemérito Juan Rafael Mora Porras) and Lorenzo Montúfar (liberal exiled from Guatemala), were also Masters Masons, taught the Chair of Rationalism in the Faculty of Philosophy.
+During the presidency of Castro, Freemasonry would carry out important general education reform, including public education funded by the State, primary education for both sexes and academic freedom.